Man charged with reckless homicide, DUI for Oak Park crash

 Kendall R. Harrison, 25, was driving an SUV that ran a red light about 10:30 p.m. at Ridgeland Avenue and South Boulevard in Oak Park, according to a statement from Oak Park police.

-The SUV then slammed into a car driven by 28-year-old Joy Tyrus, police said.
-Tyrus and a passenger from her car were taken to Loyola University Medical Center in Maywood.
+The SUV then slammed into a car driven by 28-year-old Joy Tyus, police said.
+Tyus and a passenger from her car were taken to Loyola University Medical Center in Maywood.

 Her passenger was listed in critical condition, police said.